 Short-term Care: ER Visits

-This datapoint measures the number of emergency room visits per thousand days of short-term patient care.
-Staying out of the emergency room is one way to measure patient well-being during rehabilitation.
+This metric is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
+Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
+This tells you the percentage of short-term residents that saw functional improvements, such as with activities of daily living.

 Scores for Buffalo, NY